matzpersson/fleetmetrics/README.md

 FleetMetrics is provided as a open-source platform encouraging anyone to submit PR's with site improvements and simulation code for their projects.

 ## Deployment
-We have included deployment options for AWS and Azure using Kubernetes and docker-compose options for local development with a series of Dockerfiles.
-We are currently working on our GitLab CI/CD pipeline scripts which we will make available soon.
+We have included deployment options for Azure.
+We are currently working on the Kubernetes deployment scripts.
+Docker-compose options are available to deploy the whole framework locally with a series of Dockerfiles in each app directory.
+We are currently also working on our GitLab CI/CD pipeline scripts which we will make available soon.

 Instructions for launching applications in each application folder.
 The core framework include following applications with :
 * simulator - Python3 MQTT NMEA Simulator